pulp-platform/serial_link/README.md

 The link can be parametrized with arbitrary AXI interfaces resp. structs (`axi_req_t`, `axi_rsp_t`).
 Further, the number of Channels number of Lanes per Channel is configurable in `serial_link_pkg.sv`.

 ### Single-Channel
-For simple use cases with lower low bandwidth requirements (e.g. binary preloading), it is recommended to use a single-channel configuration.
+For simple use cases with lower low bandwidth requirements (e.g. binary preloading), it is recommended to use a single-channel configuration, possibly with Single-Data-Rate.
 Single-channel configurations come with less overhead for channel synchronization and fault detection.

 ### Multi-Channel
 For use cases that require a higher bandwidth (e.g. Die2Die communication), a multi-channel configuration is recommended.
 In multi-channel configurations, each channel has its own source-synchronous forwarded clock and the channels are synchronized on the receiver side again.
 Further, a channel allocator handles faulty channels by redistributing the packets to functional channels.
 The detection of faulty channels can be done entirely in SW with a special _Raw Mode_ that decouples the link from the AXI interface and allows full controllability and observability of independent channels.

 ### Configuration Registers
-Single-channel and Multi-channels currently use different configuration register files because the multi-channel configuration requires additional registers for the channel allocator etc. The registers are generated with the [reggen](https://opentitan.org/book/util/reggen/index.html).
+Single-channel and Multi-channels currently use different configuration register files because the multi-channel configuration requires additional registers for the channel allocator etc. The registers are generated with the [reggen](https://docs.opentitan.org/doc/rm/register_tool/).
 The config files for single-channel (`serial_link_single_channel.hjson`) and multi-channel (`serial_link.hjson`) can be found in the `src/regs` folder and can be regenerated with the following command:

 ```
 make update-regs